gozo1234/THREE.TextTexture/README.md

 *read-only*

-The combined font properties.
+The combined properties of the font.

 ---

 `.fillStyle = '#fff'`

-The color or the style of the text.
+The fill color or the style of the characters of the text.

 ---

 `.strokeWidth = 0`

-The thickness of the stroke effect.
+The stroke width of the characters of the text.
 The pixels are calculated relative to the font size.

 ---

 `.strokeStyle = '#000'`

-The color or the style of the stroke effect.
+The stroke color or the style of the characters of the text.

 ---